 Are we right?

 If you’re into marketing, creative and e-Commerce like we are, we’re sure some of those non-fiction books you’re reading will be business books.
 But many of them you won’t have finished.

 Reading business books to discover new ideas

 So with the extra time from not commuting or travelling at the moment, we’ve been working through our backlog of unfinished books.
 Reading these mostly business books is a great way to discover new ideas.

-So this week, we thought we’d share some of the more interesting ideas we’ve come across.
+And we thought this week we’d share some of the more interesting ideas we’ve come across.
 Ideas you could use in your business.

 Creativity, Inc. - Ed Catmull

-We’re big fans of Pixar, as a business.
-We recently read Creatvity, Inc. by Ed Catmull, one of the co-founders of Pixar.
-It gives a great inside view on their business and culture.
+We’re big fans of the Pixar business.
+We recently read Creatvity, Inc. by Ed Catmull, one of its co-founders.
+A fun read giving a great inside view on their business and culture.

 After all, how do you creatively tell the story of a company considered one of the world’s best at creative storytelling?

 Well of course, it does it by telling a great story.
-Lots of great stories about Pixar in fact.
+In fact, lots of great stories about Pixar.

 How they work.
 How the teams and leaders interact with each other.
-The processes, the environment and the way they do things.
-Many practical tips you could take into any business to improve creativity.
+Their processes, environment and how they do things.
+Many practical tips you could apply to any business to improve creativity.

-We especially recommend the chapter on “Fear and Failure”.
+We especially like the chapter on “Fear and Failure”.

 This chapter shows how Pixar recognise creativity is a process to be nurtured and managed.
 And that great creative work doesn’t appear magically.
 It’s carefully crafted and polished over time.
 Great creative starts with rough ideas.
 And it’s only through honest and constructive feedback and testing, that rough ideas become great ideas.